Skip to main content

 View Liam Agnew's profile

-The three branched-chain amino acids are a supplement that have been popular since 1980s, but are they still suitable for people looking to build muscle mass?
-This article will help bring you up to speed with the current scientific consensus and specify the scenarios in which BCAAs can have the biggest impact.
+Branched chain amino acids (BCAAs) have been a popular supplement since the 1980s, but are they still suitable for people looking to build muscle mass?
+In this article, we’ll bring you up to speed with current scientific thinking and outline the scenarios where BCAAs can have a significant impact.
+We’ll explain what BCAAs are and how they work, as well as their benefits.
+We’ll also explain when to take BCAAs, discuss dosages, potential side effects, and list some foods high in BCAAs.

 In this article, you'll find: